 Useful in emergencies with the support of volunteers to map and classify the object found on disaster area.
 By collecting the points where the wreckage and other objects were found, GPS Waypoints can help you by providing accurate coordinates and create disaster mapping.

 The application becomes particular relevant in these activities where it is needed to collect data widely and fast, such as with the involvement of volunteers.

 The tool can be used for planning network infrastructures and maintaining them for producing incident report data.
 Two known infrastructure use cases are the road pavement maintenance and the planning of electric distribution systems, as depicted in the figures below.

 |Road pavement classification for maintenance||Planning medium-voltage and low-voltage distribution systems|

 The road pavement maintenance professionals need to evaluate and classify the road status.
 They can identify pavements distresses with exact coordinates of the failures and associate a tag based on their own classification model.
 The model can be adapted for each country, using different levels of detailed.
 For instance, pavement distress model for asphalt concrete surfaces could be as simple as:

 Patching and Potholes

 The planning of electric distribution systems needs to define in Autocad the new the medium-voltage and low-voltage networks and change the existing ones.
-The GPS Waypoints is used to collect the waypoints on the field, export them to KML for later conversion to Autocad (soon a automatic export feature to Autocad will be available).
+The GPS Waypoints is used to collect the waypoints on the field, export them to KML for later conversion to Autocad (automatic export feature to Autocad will soon be available).
 The collected waypoints will support the drawing of new planning diagrams.